Aquilegia x caerulea (hybrid) | Columbine ‘Crimson Star’

-Seeds may require cold-stratification before sowing, or one can direct-sow them outdoors autumn through mid-winter… Gladly self sows in soil or gravel, under decks, etc.
+Seeds should sprout with heat, humidity, and light.
+If they don’t they may require a period of cold-stratification before sowing.
+Or they can be direct-sown outdoors autumn through mid-winter.
+Will gladly self sow in soil or gravel, under decks, etc.

 Hummingbirds and bumblebees love them!